Frequently Asked Questions

 7. How long will this bursary be available for?

-8. Which APN students are eligible to apply for the APN education incentive bursary?
+8. Which APN students are eligible to apply for the APN Education Bursary?

-The APN Education Incentive Bursary is available to Canadian Citizens and Permanent Residents only.
+The APN Education Bursary is available to Canadian Citizens and Permanent Residents only.

-Please note HCAs who received the HCA Recruitment Incentive or have completed the Health Career Access Program (HCAP), must complete their existing return of service before they are eligible for the APN bursary.
+Please note HCAs who received the HCA Recruitment Incentive or have completed the Health Career Access Program (HCAP), must complete their existing return of service before they can be eligible for the APN bursary.

-9. Which post-secondary institutions offering the APN program are recognized as part of this bursary?
+9. Which post-secondary institutions are offering the APN program qualify as part of this bursary?

 Qualifying institutions include any public post-secondary institution in British Columbia offering an APN program that is recognized by the BC College of Nurses and Midwives (BCCNM).